Picos de Europa: Nature

-Cantabrian brown bears (Ursus arctos pyrenaicus) and wolves (Canis lupus signatus) live in the more remote regions.
-Rebeccos (Cantabrian chamois - Rupicapra pyrenaica parva) are fairly frequently seen (according to a 2006 Ministry of the Environment report, there were around 8,000 sightings that year); choughs and buzzards are common, various eagles and vultures are frequently seen, and there is a diverse butterfly population in the park.
+Cantabrian brown bears and wolves live in the more remote regions.
+The Cantabrian chamois is fairly frequently seen (according to a 2006 Ministry of the Environment report, there were around 8,000 sightings that year); choughs and buzzards are common, various eagles and vultures are frequently seen, and there is a diverse butterfly population in the park.

 Most of the region is now protected as a single Picos de Europa National Park in Cantabria, Asturias and León provinces of Spain; the Asturian part was Spain's first National Park.
-Access is via minor roads to each of the three massifs from the north and from the south to the aerial tramway at Fuente Dé and to Caín at the head of the Cares Canyon.
+Access is via minor roads to each of the three massifs from the north, and from the south to the Fuente Dé cable car and to Caín at the head of the Cares Canyon.

 Caves

-The Picos de Europa contain many of world's deepest caves, including Torca del Cerro (−1589 m), Sima de la Cornisa (−1507 m), Torca los Rebecos (−1255 m) and Pozo del Madejuno (−1252 m).
+The Picos de Europa is mainly formed by calcareous rocks.
+Contain at least 3,648 cavities, that involve 355 km of conduits.
+235 cavities are from 100 to 500 m in depth, 55 caves are between 500 and 1,000 m and 14 shafts are deeper than 1 km, including many of world's deepest caves, including Torca del Cerro (−1589 m), Sima de la Cornisa (−1507 m), Torca los Rebecos (−1255 m) and Pozo del Madejuno (−1252 m).
 Discovery of new caves and their exploration still continues.